python-compiler-tools/painless-import-extension/README.md

 I for one encountered this, and fortunately I didn't jump down from my dormitory after working with that for months(and knew it for years).

-Hence, I released it should be my duty to keep people away from being killed when working with Python's module finding mechanism, which might save several people's lives.
+Hence, I realized that it should be my duty to keep people away from being killed when working with Python's module finding mechanism, which might save several people's lives.